Why your next gen firewall is not sufficient to protect data stored in Google Workspace and Microsoft 365

 Microsoft Cloud Security Issues

-Using Office 365 offers school districts, faculty, and students many advantages.
+Using Microsoft offers school districts, faculty, and students many advantages.
 But there are three main Microsoft cloud security issues that K-12 IT leaders need to address.

 - Account takeover protection isn’t as strong as it needs to be because Microsoft’s native cloud security can’t detect compromised accounts reliably.
 Strong cloud security is required to offset this weakness.

 - Microsoft’s data loss prevention doesn’t offer workflow options or detect policy violations in scanned documents, images or files other than Microsoft files.
 Using a cloud security platform that incorporates cloud data loss prevention methods provides the needed functionality.

 - Microsoft’s core security tools don’t secure non-Microsoft SaaS applications.
 With the explosion of EdTech SaaS offerings, districts must take steps to secure them.